daavelino/pwd-strength/README.md

 and point your browser to
 >http://localhost:8000

-You should see a the following page:
+You should see the following page:

 ![Interface](https://github.com/daavelino/pwd-strength/blob/master/imgs/pwd-strength.png)